zarr-developers/zarr-python/docs/tutorial.rst

 Compression
 -----------

-By default, Zarr uses the blosc compression library to compress each chunk of an array.
+By default, Zarr uses the `Blosc <http://www.blosc.org/>`_ compression library to compress each chunk of an array.
 Blosc is extremely fast and can be configured in a variety of ways to improve the compression ratio for different types of data.
 Blosc is in fact a "meta-compressor", which means that it can used a number of different compression algorithms internally to compress the data.
-Blosc also provides highly optimised implementations of byte and bit shuffle filters, which can significantly improve compression ratios in some settings.
+Blosc also provides highly optimised implementations of byte and bit shuffle filters, which can significantly improve compression ratios for some data.

-Options for the blosc compressor can be controlled via the ``compression_opts`` keyword argument accepted by all array creation functions.
+Options for the Blosc compressor can be controlled via the ``compression_opts`` keyword argument accepted by all array creation functions.
 For example::

     >>> z = zarr.array(np.arange(100000000, dtype='i4').reshape(10000, 10000),